Chronic inflammatory demyelinating polyradiculoneuropathy

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 The authors discuss the clinical manifestations of acrylamide neuropathy.
 This toxic neuropathy has served as a model for studying the effects of toxins on the nervous system.
-Recently, new information has emerged regarding the potential mechanism of the neuropathy.
+New information has emerged regarding the potential mechanism of the neuropathy.
 This may completely change the approach to research of toxic neuropathies.

 • Acrylamide causes a central-peripheral distal axonopathy.